I am now on Twitter! Meet me on Twitter here (my nick is pkrumins.)

-I just finished watching the last lecture of MIT’s “Introduction to Algorithms” course.
-Having a great passion for all aspects of computing, I decided to share everything I learned with you, my dear readers!
+I just finished watching the last lecture of MIT's "Introduction to Algorithms" course.
+Having a great passion for all aspects of computing, I decided to share everything I learned with you.
 This is the first post in an article series about this course.

 There are totally 23 video lectures, each around 1 hour 20 minutes long.
 I will be posting about 2 - 3 lectures at a time which will result in approximately 10 blog posts.
 Each post will contain annotated lecture, along with embedded video of the lecture and a time-stamped list of topics covered in the lecture.
-I will also post the notes I took myself as I watched the lectures (actually, I just bought a scanner (Canon CanonScan 4400F) just for this purpose!)
+I will also post the notes I took myself as I watched the lectures.
+Actually, I just bought a Canon CanonScan 4400F scanner just for this purpose.

 Let’s start with Lecture 1 of this course.